numeract/aws-lambda-r/doc/old/AWS-setup.md

 ![Delete API](delete_api.PNG)

-## API Rescources
+## API Resources
 1. Go to the API that contains the resource you want to delete
-2. Select the resource you eant to delete
+2. Select the resource you want to delete
 4. Click the "Actions" button
 5. Select "Delete Resource" option